-In this work, we analyzed the structure and kinematics of 42 simulated galaxies from the cosmological re-simulations of Oser et al. (2010) which do not contain massive substructures at a level of > 2% perturbation in the CVC at redshift z=0.
+In this work, we presented the first detailed analysis of the inner and outer dynamics of a large sample of simulated galaxies, studying the mass distributions, outer kinematics, and angular momentum distributions of 42 resimulated galaxies from the high-resolution cosmological resimulations of Oser et al. (2010).
 Here we summarize and discuss our main results.